JDLabOrg/IUManual-EN/basic_middle_toolbar.rst

 Background Color
 ----------------

-Background Color area consists of **set background color button, set gradient popup** .
-You can change background color or gradient to selected widget.
+Background Color area consists of **set background color button/ set gradient popup**.
+You can change the background color and the color gradient of the selected widget.

 ----------